apache/apisix-ingress-controller/docs/en/latest/monitoring.md

 Import [APISIX Grafana dashboard](https://grafana.com/grafana/dashboards/11719-apache-apisix/) via dashboard ID `11719`.

 The dashboard should be able to display some data, including total requests, handled connections, etc. Routing related panels such as bandwidth and latency will show "No data" because we haven't made any requests yet.
-Make some requests to make these panels work.
+Create some routes with "prometheus" plugin enabled and make some requests to them to generate some data for these panels.

 ## Manual Configuration and Troubleshooting